AnupamKNN/Financial-News-Headlines-Sentiment-Analysis/README.md

 # Prediction

-1. Now that the model has been developed, the results can be checked om realtime news.
+1. Now that the model has been developed, the results can be checked on realtime news.
 2. With the help of 'pickle', a pickle file was developed which was then utilized for the development of a web application.